"Protection from Energy!"

-“More precious than Crystals, rarer than diamonds.”
-Yuu tapped the card gingerly.
-“There are ten credits contained within, enough for a few small, but challenging, requests.”
+"More precious than Crystals, rarer than Creature Cores."
+Magus Yuu tapped the card gingerly.
+"There are ten credits contained within, enough for a few small but challenging requests."

 Gwen had no idea what Yuu meant, at least for now, but she wasn't going to look a gift horse in the mouth.

-“One more thing,” Yuu persisted.
-“As a young woman with a great deal of liquid currency, we would like to extend an invitation to you, from the House of M, to attend an Auction of Rare and Magical goods in a week’s time.”
+"One more thing," Yuu persisted.
+"As a young woman with a great deal of liquid currency, we would like to extend an invitation to you, from the House of M, to attend an Auction of Rare and Magical goods in a week."

 Mina's ears perked up.

 "Gwen, you have to go!
-This is the legendary Underground Auction hosted by the House of M!”
+He's talking about the legendary Underground Auction hosted by the House of M!"

 "Of course, Miss Song.
 We shall look forward to you gracing us with your presence once again."
 Yuu dipped his head.
 "For now, please enjoy the evening, or should you feel so inclined, issue another challenge."

-"I am alright, for now."
+"I am tapped out, for now."
 Gwen was out of the tricks she was willing to reveal, meaning her night had come to an end.

 Magus Yuu thanked her again before disappearing into the crowd.